History of the Firm

 As recorded in the 1951 catalogue.

-Started in 1881 by Mr. H. Woolman, Senior.
-His early days were devoted to the growing of Chrysanthemums in a small way in a back garden at Cooksey Road, Small Heath, and with the help of Mrs. Woolman, became famous as a grower of the fine old outdoor ‘Mum, Mme.
+Started in 1881 by Mr. Henry Woolman, Senior.
+His early days were devoted to the growing of Chrysanthemums in a small way in a back garden at Cooksey Road, Small Heath, and with the help of Mrs. Elizabeth Woolman, became famous as a grower of the fine old outdoor ‘Mum, Mme.
 Desgrange.

 In the ‘eighties, the founder of the firm began to turn his attention to the trade in cuttings and plants, one of his earliest triumphs being the advertising of five varieties of early ‘Mums, at a time when outdoor varieties were almost unknown.
-These five varieties, viz.: Mme Desgrange, Incurved Desgrange, Sour Melaine, Elaine and Lady Selbourne, paved the way towards the establishment of the firm, and formed the foundation stone for the future.
+These five varieties, viz.: Mme Desgrange, Incurved Desgrange, Sour Melaine (Soeur Elaine?), Elaine and Lady Selbourne, paved the way towards the establishment of the firm, and formed the foundation stone for the future.